Welcome to the South African Genetics Society

 Member

-Dr Lerato Diseko obtained her PhD in Genetics from the University of the Free State and is registered with the HPCSA as a Medical Biological Scientist.
+Lerato obtained her PhD in Genetics from the University of the Free State and is registered with the HPCSA as a Medical Biological Scientist.
 The subject of her PhD is related to the relationship between host genetic make-up and HIV in a South African population, where she explored the relationship between blood groups and HIV.
-In between her studies, Dr Lerato Diseko did a number of short courses including Bioinformatics, Good Clinical Practice and Scientific Writing and Preparation courses.
-Dr Lerato Diseko currently works as an Associate Project Manager at Farmovs CRO.
+Lerato currently works as an Associate Project Manager at Farmovs CRO.

 Prof. Matthew Adeleke